Maman08/videoEditor/README.md

 - **Upload Videos and Audios**:
   - Add a videos file to the editor.
-  - Add multiple audio tracks to the timeline.
+  - Add multiple audio tracks to the timeline..

 - **Drag and Drop Functionality**:
   - Drag audio waveforms in the timeline to adjust their positions.